This page shows residents and their projects in 2017.

 Phoebé Guillemot (Canada) is a DJ, composer and performing musician.
 She tours with musical performances through Canada, the USA and Europe.
-Her residency was part of her preparation for a concert in Berlin (Berghain Säule: 28 September, 10 pm).
+Her residency was part of her preparation for a concert in Berlin (Berghain Säule: 28 September).
 This video gives an impression of her preparations.
-It is a try-out of a recently created piece.

 Central in her artship is Ramzy, a tiny sfi-fi monkey-type of animal.
 Although Phoebé gives all space for own interpretations, Ramzy seems to have some autobiographical elements such as fragility, disorientation and jet a strong determination to survive in its own way in a world that is alien to him.

-In 2010 Ingrid Simons had her first artistic residency at Foundation OBRAS (Evoramonte, Portugal).
+In 2010 Ingrid had her first artistic residency at Foundation OBRAS (Evoramonte, Portugal).
 She fell in love with Alentejo at first sight.
-This grew into a strong and lasting love.
-In 2017 she returned twice: in June and August.
-And she appleid for another residency in 2018.
+This grew into a strong and lasting love: she returns every year.

 Although his partner: Tineke, had no intention to come as a resident, she found the inspiration to continue with a book on co-operative learning.
 She was very happy with the progress she made.